LeeBingler/CryptoCoin/CONTRIBUTING.md

 #### If you found a bug, and you want to fix it

-1. If you spot a problem with the Awesome-crypt, search if an [issue](https://github.com/LeeBingler/Awesomecrypt/issues) already exists.
+1. If you spot a problem with the CryptoCoin, search if an [issue](https://github.com/LeeBingler/CryptoCoin/issues) already exists.
 If a related issue doesn't exist, you can open a new issue.
 2. Then comment that you want to fix the issue.
 3. We will assign the issue to you so that no one else will work on it simultaneously.
 We will provide you with maximum support.